nielsbaloe/vertxui/README.md

 * Fluent html has a virtual DOM behind the scenes (a la ReactJS), only visually updating what changed in your model.
 * ideal as microservice: no file access necessary at the server.

+Examples are included for: hello world, hello world in fluent html, automatic browser reloading Figwheely, chat with websockets, chat with SockJS, TodoMVC, and more.

 ### Serverside